 If you pick through the marketing, dealing with clouds on large volumes is almost the same as dealing with large bare metal suppliers.
 It’s all about the numbers you’re willing to commit spend per month (or year on year), the term of the individual server commits and how much you want to pay up front to get that capacity guaranteed when you need it during a burst.
 Of course, on an induvial VM level you’re flexible.
 However, when looking at the large numbers (which what any somewhat successful game quickly becomes), you’ll need to make arrangements with your cloud providers.
 If you do not and go in unprepared, you would risk getting stuck, hit with costs you did not foresee and end up with a problem that could seriously affect the bottom line of your game.

 Ultimately what I would recommend is go for the total freedom of choice.
 Do not lock yourself into a technology which -only- allows you to use compute of a certain flavour.
-Instead, build your own or use a platform which has an SDK which is easy to integrate and allows you to use it with any from of cloud or compute.
+Instead, build your own or use a platform which has an SDK which is easy to integrate and allows you to use it with any form of cloud or compute.
 That way you combine static bare metal capacity for your base game needs and using multiple cloud providers per region for your flexible load.

 What is also interesting to cover is the 3 main common forms of game servers we see, as the technology aspect keeps evolving as well.